← All posts

 If you read the book — or even just hang around this blog for a while — I hope you come away with three things:

-- You are not alone.
-He has been closer to you, in your worst seasons, than you let yourself believe.
+• You are not alone.
+He has been closer to you, even in your most reluctant seasons, than you let yourself believe.

 Thanks for being here.
 There’s more coming.